rulogarcillan/signature-pad/README.md

 limitations under the License.
 ```

-This is a derivative work based on [android-signaturepad](https://github.com/gcacace/android-signaturepad) by Gianluca Cacace, complying with Apache License 2.0 requirements.
+This is a derivative work based on [android-signaturepad](https://github.com/gcacace/android-signaturepad) by Gianluca Cacace.

-## 📧 Support
+## Contributing

-For questions or issues, please [open an issue](https://github.com/rulogarcillan/signature-pad/issues) on GitHub.
+Contributions are welcome!
+Please submit a Pull Request.

 ---

 **⭐ If you find this library useful, please star the repo!**